Viramos

 • Simplified access to results, notices, and updates

-• Responsive layouts optimized for on-the-move usage
+• Low navigation depth for high-attention, on-the-move usage

 Impact